quii/learn-go-with-tests/hello-world/readme.md

 By ensuring your tests are *fast* and setting up your tools so that running tests is simple you can get in to a state of flow when writing your code.

-By not writing tests you are committing to manually checking your code by running your software which breaks your state of flow and you wont be saving yourself any time, especially in the long run.
+By not writing tests you are committing to manually checking your code by running your software which breaks your state of flow and you won't be saving yourself any time, especially in the long run.

 ## Keep going!
 More requirements